 For as long as I can remember I dreamed of my wedding day, my future husband and the children we would have together.
 Unfortunately my life didn’t work out the way I had planned.
 I met the man who I became engaged to, we have the child but as for everything else, some dreams are just dreams.

-Completely brokenhearted, feeling the pressure to make a decision I knew would ultimately be life changing one way or another.
-Only 6 months earlier had I undergone treatment for cancer, and the emotional pain of this far outweighed.
+I was completely brokenhearted, feeling the pressure to make a decision I knew would ultimately be life-changing one way or another.
+Only six months earlier, I had undergone treatment for cancer, and the emotional pain of this far outweighed my cancer scare.

 I chose my child, and found myself single within a fortnight.
-At 27 you hope to be setting down with the love of your life… Well in a way I have!
+At 27 you hope to be settling down with the love of your life.
+Well, in a way, I have!

 The entire pregnancy I was single, but not alone.
-With community and family support I got through.
-And with a 9 day over due labour, I was blessed with sharing my birthday with my daughter, what a gift!
+With community and family support, I got through.
+And with a nine day overdue labour, I was blessed with sharing my birthday with my daughter.
+What a gift!

 Being a single mother hasn’t been completely easy and comes with its challenges.
 I have sold my home and moved interstate from Queensland to Tasmania in a effort to keep a permanent roof over our heads and give Hannah the best possible life.
 I have lost a considerable amount in wages and assets, but the life I share with my daughter is priceless!
 She adds everything and subtracts nothing.

 Life will never be the same again, in a good way!
 I wouldn’t change a thing!
 At ten weeks pregnant I saw her fingers and toes and button nose.
 When she was born she had that same little nose I saw in that first ultrasound.
 I can’t imagine my life without her, nor do I want to!

 This is Hannah’s story, I’m just lucky enough to share her life with her.